We caught up with the brilliant and insightful Michele Badie a few weeks ago and have shared our conversation below.

 Adaptability will set the tone, and the leaders who embrace this shift will shape the future of work.

-Michele Badie is a practicing PMP-certified Program Manager, Workforce Development Strategist, and Mental Health Advocate with experience in the financial, legal services, and retail industries.
-She champions practical professional development strategies that help project and program management professionals navigate complex programs while staying grounded, confident, and ready to drive meaningful change.
+I’m a practicing PMP-certified Program Manager, Workforce Development Strategist, and Mental Health Advocate with experience in the financial, legal services, and retail industries.
+I champion practical professional development strategies that help project and program management professionals navigate complex programs while staying grounded, confident, and ready to drive meaningful change.

-Michele’s passion for skill-building began with working in Career Services, planning career fairs, curating industry days, conducting mock interviews, and engaging in constant discussions with hiring teams across various industries.
-That insight led her to create Career Tipper®, first as a professional development blog and later as a career-centric podcast, to help professionals curate their career trajectories, where she saw how many professionals wanted to grow but lacked clear, accessible guidance.
+My passion for skill-building began with working in Career Services, planning career fairs, curating industry days, conducting mock interviews, and engaging in constant discussions with hiring teams across various industries.
+That insight led me to create Career Tipper®, first as a professional development blog and later as a career-centric podcast, to help professionals curate their career trajectories, where I saw how many professionals wanted to grow but lacked clear, accessible guidance.

-Through conducting the podcast interviews, Michele was introduced to a career pivot to transition into the project management industry, a discipline that aligned perfectly with her strengths in structure, strategy, and people-centered leadership.
+Through conducting the podcast interviews, I was introduced to a career pivot to transition into the project management industry, a discipline that aligned perfectly with my strengths in structure, strategy, and people-centered leadership.

-Michele’s work expanded to include founding Skills Recharged®, a workforce development platform focused on high-demand project management skills, and Keep Your Stride®, a mental health initiative shaped by her commitment to her well-being.
-She discovered her sweet spot at the intersection of performance, mental health, and continuous learning, and she has been building resources there ever since.
+My path crystalized and my work expanded to include founding Skills Recharged®, a workforce development platform focused on high-demand project management skills, and Keep Your Stride®, a mental health initiative shaped by my commitment to my well-being.
+I discovered my sweet spot at the intersection of performance, mental health, and continuous learning, and I have been building resources there ever since.

-Through Skills Recharged®, Michele equips project and program managers with practical tools to strengthen their agility, communication, and problem-solving abilities.
-Her micro courses and Soft Skills Survival Kit for Project Managers help new and mid-level PMs build confidence and clarity in today’s hybrid, AI-powered world.
+Through Skills Recharged®, I equip project and program managers with practical tools to strengthen their agility, communication, and problem-solving abilities.
+I created micro courses that are offered in my Soft Skills Survival Kit for Project Managers that can guide new, mid-level, and senior PMs who needs a confidence booster refresh, assess their communication skills, and re-strategize their critical thinking approaches in hybrid, AI-supported environments.

-She also created and co-hosts Calm In The Chaos, a monthly podcast with corporate wellness expert Valerie Carmel, LCSW, offering mental health strategies explicitly tailored to project management professionals.
+I also created and co-host Calm In The Chaos, a monthly podcast with corporate wellness expert Valerie Carmel, LCSW, offering mental health strategies explicitly tailored to project management professionals.

-Professionals come to Michele when they feel stretched, stuck, or overwhelmed.
+Professionals come to me when they feel stretched, stuck, or overwhelmed.
 They want to grow their PM skill set without compromising their mental health.

 – Build and refine project management skills for evolving industries